daidokoro/qaz/README.md

 *TODO:*

-- Implement Change-Set management
+- Implement Cost Estimation
 - More Comprehensive Documentation
-- Qaz can already create Azure Templates, Once I get my head around Azure as a Platform, i'll add support for Deploying to Azure as well.
+- Qaz can already create Azure Templates, Once I get my head around Azure as a Platform, i'll add support for Deploying to Azure as well.....
+Maybe

 --